-I’d argue that traveling with a toddler is the most challenging of all the stages.
+I’d argue that traveling with toddlers is the most challenging of all the stages.
 Babies take work, but they are portable and can’t venture off on their own.
 Meltdowns and tantrums aside, the real issue at this stage is that they are active, mobile, and into everything and anything.
 Given all the time, effort, and money that we put into toddler-proofing our homes, staying in random accommodations for even just a few days can be very stressful.

 Sleep is a big issue too.
-Parents work hard to get kids on a schedule and accommodations need to be set-up so kids can still nap and get to bed early, i.e. the right sleeping configuration is critical, including finding high quality travel cribs or travel cots.
+Parents work hard to get kids on a schedule and accommodations need to be set-up so kids can still hit their scheduled nap times, and go to sleep early, etc. The right sleeping configuration is critical, including finding high quality travel cribs or travel cots.

-The bottom line is that when you are traveling with a toddler, where you stay matters.
+The bottom line is that when it comes to family travel, especially with a toddler, where you stay matters.
 It may be the difference between a relaxing vacation and a nightmare.
 Here are our proven tips for traveling with a toddler.

 Toddlers need an open, safe space to run around.
 In city hotels, it is unlikely that this will exist onsite at the hotel.
 Look for properties that are adjacent to a park or playground.
 In Europe, pedestrian-only squares are common — this will do the trick.

-In rural properties, it’s easy to find accommodations with private, outdoor spaces.
+At rural properties, it’s easy to find accommodations with private, outdoor spaces.
 Look for options with flat, grassy areas that are away from open water.
 It is unlikely that this information will be published on the hotel or rental property website.
-Unless the property is featured Ciao Bambino or another family-friendly review site, you will need to call or email to confirm the exact details.
+Ciao Bambino’s Hotel Collection features this information, or look at another family-friendly review site.
+Otherwise, you will need to call or email to confirm the exact details.

 You don’t need to be on vacation to find that a steady stream of safety hazards exist outside of your home and parents are used to being on alert.
 That said, you may not be able to relax much if your accommodations feel unsafe.
 Here’s a quick checklist of considerations to research in advance.